theforeman/theforeman.org/_posts/2020-12-24-how-to-start-with-foreman.md

 However the import functionality is what we were searching for.

-The difference between importing a manged and unmanaged host should be clear at this point.
+The difference between importing a managed and unmanaged host should be clear at this point.
 Both actions take you to the Host creation form.
 The form allows to specify more details about the Host.
-For unmanaged hosts, all necessary information is already prefilled, so you can go ahead and click Submit button.
+For unmanaged hosts, all necessary information is already prefilled, so you can go ahead and click the Submit button.
 The information is fetched from the compute resource, so e.g. RAM amount or network interfaces MAC addresses is correctly set.
 Provided information differs per compute resource type, e.g. VMware gives us much more information than Openstack.